 Though the registration process becomes really easier with the said service, do remember that certain steps you will have to take on your own in any case: submission of Section 83 (b) election form to the IRS, application for EIN number (at least on Clerky), registration in particular states (Foreign Qualification) if it becomes relevant at a certain point.
 However, the said services (Clerky, Stripe, Gust) will guide you through these steps and it would be easier, plus they have 24/7 support (and believe me, you will need support).
 Thus, check back the instruction provided earlier.

-I am quite sure that now, you possess all necessary knowledge you need to successfully incorporate a C-Corp in the USA.
+I am quite sure that now, you possess all the necessary knowledge you need to successfully incorporate a C-Corp in the USA.
 I hope you found this comprehensive guide relevant and useful.

-In the next guide, I will walk you through different payment service and gateways, their pros and cons and which payment solution might be a good fit for your specific product (SaaS, marketplaces, e-comm, etc.).
+In the next guide, I will walk you through different payment services and gateways, their pros and cons and which payment solution might be a good fit for your specific product (SaaS, marketplaces, e-comm, etc.).
 Because there are a lot of options on how to set up a payment flow and reduce transaction fees.

 Oh, and of course, please, leave your comments if you have any questions or suggestions or share the guide!
 You can also contact me directly if you need help.